davidbrewer/xmonad-ubuntu-conf/README.md

 There are no menus for selecting programs to run.
 Everything is launched in one of two ways:
 * `mod-shift-enter`: launches a terminal window (Terminator).
 You can run other programs from the terminal.
-* `mod-alt-space`: launches a Synapse prompt.
+* `ctrl-space`: launches a Synapse prompt.
 You can run any program by starting to type its name, and then hitting enter once Synapse has found the program you want.

 ### The status bar